jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-basics/states.md

 ## World

-If a StateImageObject has no snapshots, the locations of matches will be determined using probabilities.
+If a StateImage has no snapshots, the locations of matches will be determined using probabilities.

 ```java